Taoism — Definition, Belief, History and Facts

 Flourishing of Taoism and Its Powerful Believers

-Afterwards, Taoism was sometimes suppressed, while in other eras was frequently applied with Confucianism together.
+Afterward, Taoism was sometimes suppressed, while in other eras was frequently applied with Confucianism together.

-Centuries later, emperors of the Tang Dynasty (618 — 907) respected Lao Zi as their honorable ancestor, and Taoism Religion as their state religion.
+Centuries later, emperors of the Tang Dynasty (618 — 907) respected Lao Zi as their honorable ancestor and Taoism Religion as their state religion.

-In Song Dynasty (960 — 1279) and Ming Dynasty (1368 — 1644), Taoism was quite popular as well; many emperors during these eras were all genuine believers.
+In the Song Dynasty (960 — 1279) and Ming Dynasty (1368 — 1644), Taoism was quite popular as well; many emperors during these eras were all genuine believers.
 They wore Taoist robes, did alchemy, celebrated Taoism holidays, so on and so forth.